Our Center started in October 2012 and as we sunset our efforts we are reflecting on how our projects provided impact focused on four major goals:

-To reach these goals, CEELO engages in the following strategic and responsive technical assistance strategies to serve SEAs:
+To reach these goals, CEELO engaged in the following strategic and responsive technical assistance strategies to serve SEAs:

-- Responsive Technical Assistance—CEELO provides targeted support and consultation to states by deploying a strong team of TA providers assigned to each state.
-Please check your state to identify your liaison, or reach us directly through our contact page.
+- Responsive Technical Assistance—CEELO provided targeted support and consultation to states by deploying a strong team of TA providers assigned to each state.

-- Strategic Technical Assistance—CEELO engages in multiple efforts supporting all 50 states and territories in sustained initiatives addressing CEELO’s focus areas.
-All activities are designed to build capacity and promote SEA policy and leadership development.
-These include in-person meetings such as the Annual Roundtable, and national webinars focused on key areas of interest in the states.
-View our Strategic Projects on the CEELO homepage.
+- Strategic Technical Assistance—CEELO engaged in multiple efforts supporting all 50 states and territories in sustained initiatives addressing CEELO’s focus areas.
+All activities were designed to build capacity and promote SEA policy and leadership development.
+These included in-person meetings such as the Annual Roundtable, and national webinars focused on key areas of interest in the states.
+You can view our Strategic Projects on the CEELO homepage.